myawesomehub/Extended/README.md

 | `Calendar`   | `.isSameDay()`                                                    |
 | `CGFloat`    | `.screenWidth` `.screenHeight`                                    |

-# Using it
+# Installation

-Install it as swift package
+Install it as swift package in your project

 # Code Snippets